Westchester Medical Center: WMCHealth

-With the establishment of these new associations, Westchester Medical Center announced in 2015 the creation of the Westchester Medical Center Health Network, or WMCHealth.
+Officials announced in 2015 the creation of the Westchester Medical Center Health Network, or WMCHealth.
 The network has 1,900 patient beds in 10 hospitals on 8 campuses, spanning 6,200 square miles in the lower and mid-Hudson Valley of New York.
 The network has nearly 3,000 attending physicians and employs over 12,000 staff.

-New Ambulatory Pavilion
+New ambulatory pavilion

-In 2017, WMC broke ground for a new ambulatory pavilion on its main campus in Valhalla, NY.
+In 2017, WMC broke ground for a new ambulatory pavilion on its main campus in Valhalla, New Yok.
 The new building is attached to the main hospital.
-It includes 20,000 square feet of new, private inpatient rooms, 75,000 square feet of office space for affiliated private physician outpatient practices, and 185,000 square feet of ambulatory care services, including an Advanced Imaging Center, an Ambulatory Surgery Center, and a Heart and Vascular Institute.
-At $230 million, this is the largest healthcare construction project in Westchester County since the hospital itself was built in 1977 and the Maria Fareri Children's Hospital was built in 2004.
-This building is open, and added 180 new full-time jobs to the hospital and local economy.
+It includes 20,000 square feet of new, private inpatient rooms, 75,000 square feet of office space for affiliated private physician outpatient practices, and 185,000 square feet of ambulatory care services, including an advanced imaging center, an ambulatory surgery center, and a heart and vascular institute.
+At $230 million, it was the largest healthcare construction project in Westchester County since the hospital itself was built in 1977 and the Maria Fareri Children's Hospital was built in 2004.

+MRI patient death

+In July 2001, 6-year-old Michael Colombini was undergoing a routine MRI scan when an oxygen tank (that was thought to be made of aluminum, but actually was made of steel) was improperly brought into the MRI room.
+The extremely large magnetic field of the MRI machine pulled the ferrous metal tank into the machine's core with great speed and force, killing the boy.